taciogt/medium-examples/wip-go-data-pipelines/post.md

 }
 ```

-The first part of this new code, from the `totalNumber` variable creation to `pagesCount` calculation hasn't so many things worth noticing, but it is interesting to see how the rest of the function made this bit a little easier.
+The first part of this new code, from the `totalNumber` variable creation to `pagesCount` calculation doesn't have so many things worth noticing, but it is interesting to see how the rest of the function made this bit a little easier.
 If there is any error returned by the `NumberCount(...)` call, this value is send to a channel and the function returns.
-Due to the deferred closing the `if` block doesn't require more than that.
+Due to the deferred closing, the `if` block requires no more than that.
 And the `pageSize` value is completely arbitrary and can be tweaked for optimization purposes without affecting anything outside the pipeline.

-The second part starts a `for` loop that has an interesting detail for those not familiar in dealing with go routines.
+The second part starts a `for` loop that has an interesting detail for those not familiar in dealing with go routines in that context.
-The `pagination` variable is created to avoid using directly the variable `pageNumber` inside the go routine started inside the loop.
+The `pagination` variable is created to avoid using inside the go routine the variable `pageNumber` created by the loop.
-The latter value changes over the same reference, while the former creates a new reference every iteration.
-Ignoring this could (which means that eventually will) lead to race conditions and unexpected behavior.
+The latter value changes over the same reference, while the former creates a new reference on every iteration.
+Ignoring this could (which means that it eventually will happen) lead to race conditions and unexpected behavior.
-Another strategy to avoid that is passing the used values as parameters for the go routine, but it wasn't possible using the `errgroup` package.
+Another strategy to avoid that is passing the used values as parameters for the go routine, but this strategy is not available when using the `errgroup` package.

 ### Send data to the channels